Jassu225/portfolio-v3/ai/init.md

 - ✅ Always ask for missing context
 - ✅ Confirm before executing each step
 - ✅ **Continuous Learning:** Actively learn from user feedback to correct mistakes and improve performance over time.
+- ✅ **Verify Documentation Versions:** Before implementing features that rely on third-party libraries (e.g., Tailwind CSS, Framer Motion), always verify that you are referencing the documentation for the version used in the project.
+Using outdated configuration or APIs leads to errors and rework.
 - ✅ Document everything in markdown
 - ✅ Follow semantic, modular, and scalable structures
 - ✅ Focus on clarity, testability, and maintainability